aka Journey to the Far Side of the Sun

 Husband and wife Gerry and Sylvia Anderson came to fame in the 1960s with their various puppet series, beginning with Torchy the Battery Boy (1957), The Adventures of Twizzle (1957), Four Feather Falls (1960) and Supercar (1959-60).
 A considerable cult developed around shows such as Fireball XL5 (1962-3), Stingray (1962-4), Captain Scarlet and the Mysterons (1967), Joe 90 (1968) and in particular Thunderbirds (1965-6).
 The Andersons’ love of fabulous vehicles, technological disasters and rescues, and the peculiarly unnatural movement of the puppets have endeared these series to a generation.

 The Andersons branched out onto cinema screen with two Thunderbirds film spinoffs, Thunderbirds Are Go (1966) and Thunderbird 6 (1968).
 Doppelganger, titled Journey to the Far Side of the Sun in the US, was their live-action debut, as all their subsequent forays into television – UFO (1970-2), The Protectors (1972-3), the great and underrated Space: 1999 (1975-7) – would also be.
 Gerry did make a belated solo return to puppetry in later years with Terrahawks (1983-6), Dick Spanner P.I.
 (1986), Space Precinct (1994-6) and Lavender Castle (1999) but never again found the cult fanbase that his 1960s series enjoyed.
-Also of interest is Filmed in Supermarionation (2014), a documentary about Anderson’s puppet shows.
+Also of interest is Filmed in Supermarionation (2014), a documentary about Anderson’s puppet shows, and Gerry Anderson: A Life Uncharted (2022), a documentary about Gerry Anderson’s life.

 A cutting nevertheless true comment often made about the Andersons’ live-action productions is that they are essentially puppet shows made with real people.
 All Anderson puppet characters seem to exist in a perpetual state of boyhood, youthful heroes off to save the world and to whom girls appear only peripherally or as an awkward embarrassment that leaves them tongue-tied.
 The live-action characters rarely even have these features.
 In these techno-heavy productions, humans seem like accessories to the marvellous vehicles and space age machinery in operation.